What are these controllers?

 - Tap Trigger – You can set the sensitivity and timing of tap recognition.
 Tapping is recognized on the controller puck Z axis only.
 You can use these taps as a trigger.

 When you create a profile, a Default curve group will be created and all your curve edits will be in that group.
 You can rename the group, or create a new group by right-clicking in the curve group list.
-You can switch between groups by clicking on an curve group or by changing it with a script command.
+You can switch between groups by clicking on a curve group or by changing it with a script command.
 So, by using your voice or a controller button, you can change the active curve group and use different curves.
 This is very useful for different phases of a game, such as landing or combat.
+See tutorial 05 for more info.

 - Enabled – Check this box to enable the axis.
 Sometimes you’ll want to disable an axis.